Regardless of your denomination, you can find theology scholarships to fulfill your vocational calling for church service.

 Deadline: March 1st

-From the Lilly Endowment, the Louisville Institute funds 10 Doctoral Fellowships annually for $4,000 apiece to outstanding Ph.D. or Th.D. students who are entering their first or second year at an accredited theological school in the United States or Canada.
-Acceptable academic disciplines include theology, Biblical studies, ministry, religion, and Christian ethics.
-Before March 1st, candidates must submit a 1,500-word essay, transcript, curriculum vitae, doctoral mentor’s recommendation, and dissertation proposal.
+From the Lilly Endowment, the Louisville Institute funds 10 Doctoral Fellowships annually for $4,000 each.
+These are for outstanding Ph.D. or Th.D. students entering their first or second year at an accredited theological school in the United States or Canada.
+Acceptable academic disciplines include:

 Contact